-Route 1 - Bolivia, Chile and North Argentina Itinerary
+Route #1 - Bolivia, Chile and North Argentina Backpacking Itinerary

 This route starts in La Paz makes it way down to Uyuni, crossing the border here to Chile.
 This is a common route and efficient as the Uyuni Salt Flat tour drops you at the Chilean border.